 The Internet of Things can be helpful in many healthcare operations.
 It can automate patient tracking, manage assets, and perform predictive medical equipment maintenance to reduce inefficiencies and improve care delivery.

-For Example: GE Healthcare’s tags cut ventilator search time by 50%.
+GE Healthcare’s tags are one of the examples of IoT in healthcare that uses Real-time Location System (RTLS) to cut ventilator search time by 50%.

 IoT for robotic surgery enhances precision and minimizes risks.
 Surgeons control robotic arms remotely to ensure accuracy in delicate procedures while reducing recovery time.

-For Example: Da Vinci Surgical System, which performs complex procedures with greater precision and less invasiveness.
+Da Vinci Surgical System is a prominent example of IoT in healthcare, which performs complex procedures with greater precision and less invasiveness.

 IoT in medical diagnostics helps manage long-term conditions by continuously monitoring symptoms and providing real-time alerts.

-For Example: Cohero Health alerting asthma patients to pollen zones.
+Cohero Health is alerting asthma patients about high pollen zones.

 Key Benefits of IoT in Healthcare